CDC Issues Warning for Morel Mushroom Seekers Amid Deadly Outbreak: How to Safely Harvest and Enjoy These Delicacies

 A new warning has been issued regarding morel mushrooms, as they have been linked to two deaths and multiple cases of sickness.
 The Center for Disease Control and Prevention (CDC) has released a report highlighting the risks associated with consuming these mushrooms, especially when they are not prepared correctly.
 As the unofficial start of morel mushroom hunting season approaches, experts are emphasizing the importance of safe mushroom hunting and consumption.

 Last year, a deadly outbreak in Montana was traced back to the consumption of morel mushrooms.
-The CDC’s report reveals that at least 51 people fell ill, with three individuals requiring hospitalization and two unfortunately losing their lives after eating these mushrooms at a restaurant.
+The CDC’s report reveals that at least 51 people fell ill, with three individuals requiring hospitalization and two unfortunately losing their lives following eating these mushrooms at a restaurant.
 Associate Professor Stephen Marek, a plant pathology expert at Oklahoma State University, explains that the unique aspect of this case is that the illness was linked to genuine morel mushrooms rather than toxic lookalikes.
 Marek also points out that while there are false morels with known toxins, many raw mushrooms can cause illness if ingested.

 It was discovered that the morels consumed in Montana had been shipped in from overseas and were not handled correctly.
 Marek explains that individuals mistakenly treated the mushrooms like fresh meat and served them raw in a salad, resulting in severe illness.
 The CDC clarifies that the individuals who died had pre-existing health conditions, further highlighting the importance of taking precautions when foraging and consuming mushrooms.